Receive a free 2 day Cape Town City Stay package when Find out more

 Then we take a 4x4 drive to the Sossusvlei and Deadvlei pans, to see the most iconic desert scenes of the Namib-Naukluft National Park.
 Spend some time walking around the stark pans, amid tall orange-red dunes, taking in the unique scenery that attracts photographers from across the globe.

-In the afternoon we embark on a short walk into Sesriem Canyon, which stretches about a kilometer in length and reaches up to 30 meters deep.
+In the afternoon we embark on a short walk into Sesriem Canyon, which stretches about a kilometre in length and reaches up to 30 meters deep.
 The floor of Sesriem Canyon is dotted with shallow pools and the canyon walls reveal layer upon layer of sedimentary rock, eroded by the Tsauchab River over the ages.

 On day six we cross the latitudinal line of the Tropic of Capricorn, pausing to take some photos.

 Then we are joined by an expert local guide for a nature walk in the desert.
 Exploring on foot, our local guide will share his detailed knowledge of the ancient Namib Desert area with us.
-On this walk we discover how the San (bushmen) have long survived in the arid deserts of Southern Africa.
+On this walk we discover how the San (Bushmen) have long survived in the arid deserts of Southern Africa.

 Heading back to the west coast of Africa, we stop at the lagoon in Walvis Bay, to see numerous waterbirds, including seasonal flocks of flamingos.
 Then it’s on to Swakopmund, the adventure capital of Namibia, where you will be briefed on the many optional activities available for the next day.

 In the evening you can enjoy some excellent seafood at a local restaurant as well as the vibrant local nightlife.
 We stay at a comfortable guesthouse in Swakopmund featuring a bar, laundry services and internet.
-Accommodation is in twin share rooms with en suite bathrooms that have hot showers.
+Accommodation is in twin share rooms with en-suite bathrooms that have hot showers.

 Day seven on this Cape Town to Kruger Park Safari is free for you to explore the quaint town of Swakopmund, Namibia's number one beach destination.